HNoodles/SimpleFileSystem/README.md

 5. To implement `FileSystem::remove`, you will need to locate the inode and then free its associated blocks.

       - How will you determine if the specified inode is valid?
+        - Firstly, I implemented `FileSystem::load_inode` as suggested, which is quite similar to `FileSystem::save_inode` except for the value assignment to `Inode *` and the return value `node->Valid`.
+        - By utilizing the `load_inode` function, I can load the indicated inode gracefully with `inumber`, of which the validity is determined by its `Valid` value.
+When we want to remove an inode, the `Valid` should surely be 1 instead of 0.
+According to the definition of `load_inode`, the validity can be determined according to the return value of the function.
       - How will you free the direct blocks?
+        - Just go through the `Direct` array using a loop and mark all corresponding element in vector `bitMap` as `FREE`.
+The actual value of `Direct` array doesn't need to be reset because it would be done when `create` is called.
+A lazy strategy can be used here to improve performance.
       - How will you free the indirect blocks?
+        - This work is just like freeing direct blocks except that we should make sure that the inode does have indirect blocks by examining `inode.Indirect != 0`.
       - How will you update the inode table?
+        - The only value needs to be changed is `inode.Valid` according to the lazy strategy.
+After setting `Valid = 0`, just call `save_inode` to write the inode back to disk.

 6. To implement `FileSystem::stat`, you will need to locate the inode and return its size.

       - How will you determine if the specified inode is valid?
+        - Just make sure that `inode.Valid == 1`, otherwise, return -1.
+        - Again, `load_inode` is a useful helper.
       - How will you determine the inode's size?
+        - The size of an inode can simply be retrieved by reading `inode.Size`.

 7. To implement `FileSystem::read`, you will need to locate the inode and copy data from appropriate blocks to the user-specified data buffer.